MetalEgl/Shirtswitcher/README.md

 Setup:

-Have the "Savant" and "New Beginnings" or "Silvertongue" shirt.
+Have the two of the following shirts in your inventory "Savant"  "New Beginnings" and/or "Silvertongue" shirt.
 All 3 shirts provide maxmimum functionalility but only two are required.

 This mod is created to facilitate the automatic switching of shirts in Nyctermoon.
 The reason this was created is because oftentimes you have these shirts as a low level character and need to constsantly switch between them while out questing and gathering.
 Therefore this addon was created to automate this process.